-Exhibit 3.37: State and Local Compliance Checks: Percentages of States Collecting Data 2011-2022
+Exhibit 3.35: State and Local Compliance Checks: Percentages of States Collecting Data 2011-2023

-Exhibit 3.38: State and Local MIP Arrests: Percentages of States Collecting Data 2011-2022
+Exhibit 3.36: State and Local MIP Data: Percentages of States Collecting Data 2011-2023

-Exhibit 3.39: Sanctions Imposed on Retail Establishments for Furnishing Alcohol to Underage Persons:
+Exhibit 3.37: Sanctions Imposed on Retail Establishments for Furnishing Alcohol to Underage Persons: Percentages of States Collecting Data 2011-2023

-MIP Data: 2011-2022

-As an indication of the inconsistency of data collection, only 12 percent of the states provided MIP data over all 12 years.
+MIP Data: 2011-2023.
+As an indication of the inconsistency of data collection, only ten percent of the states provided MIP data over all 13 years.
 Therefore, caution is warranted when interpreting these data.

-Exhibit 3.40 shows the median number of MIP arrests reported by all states over the 12-year period, contrasting the median number of arrests reported by those states that included local arrest data with data from all states.
+Exhibit 3.38 shows the median number of MIP arrests reported by all states over the 13-year period, contrasting the median number of arrests reported by those states that included local arrest data with data from all states.
 The median number of arrests for those states including local data remained consistently higher than for that of all states, again demonstrating the importance of local enforcement efforts and data.
 However, numbers of both state and local MIP arrests have trended downward since 2012.

-Exhibit 3.40: Median Number of MIP Arrests: With and Without Local Data 2011-2022
+Exhibit 3.38: Median Number of MIP Arrests: With and Without Local Data 2011-2023